 The Southeast Asia region has seen exponential growth in its digital economy in the past few years.
 Expected to balloon to US$300 billion by 2025, Southeast Asia’s digital economy is going at full velocity to become the next global technology powerhouse, and this is projected to continue despite the global disruptions caused by Covid-19.

 A key reason propelling the region’s growth is its appetite to digitally transform.
 In the region, Indonesia leads as the biggest economy in Southeast Asia, driven by its dynamic e-commerce, ride-hailing and start-up culture and young tech talent.
 Trailing closely behind is Vietnam and Thailand who are fast ramping up their e-commerce transactions and Singapore, Malaysia and the Philippines which have been performing strongly.
+You can even find Australian-based data centres for Singaporean businesses here.

 But in this accelerated age of digital transformation, how can companies better adapt their IT infrastructure to transform, particularly when it comes to choosing the right data center partner?